Weyl's law for singular Riemannian manifolds: Almost-Riemannian structures

 From \eqref{eq:curvature1}-\eqref{eq:curvature3} we obtain

 and

 In particular points (b) and (c) of Assumption~\ref{a:singularity} are verified, and the convexity condition is strict.
-In particular, point (d) is valid thanks to Proposition \ref{prop:inj-strict-convex}.
+Moreover, point (d) is valid thanks to Proposition \ref{prop:inj-strict-convex}.
 Finally, the volume asymptotics follows from a straightforward computation. \end{proof}